cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/assignment3.md

 ## Question 3

-Write a function `evenEven` that takes in an array of strings and returns true if every even-length string has the substring `'even'` inside.
+Write a function `evenEven` that takes in an array of strings and returns true if every even-length string contains `'even'` as a substring.

 Starter code: